RedisInsight/RedisInsight/tests/playwright/README.md

 - test should start in a known state
 - test state should be cleared
 - test should be able to run in parallel

+(Part of what can help partly with the state management bring up specific environment in the fixture and tear it down after the test is done, group tests that use different states. this will increase execution time but might be with it in terms of stability)